bydlowski/calendar/README.md

 The objecitve is to have a functional calendar that displays some useful information (besides the dates).

 It should, for example, display in which days some holidays will fall on.
+It will also be possible to check out how many holidays tehre will be on other years.